pnp/pnpjs/docs/contributing/local-debug-configuration.md

 This article covers the local setup required to debug the library and run tests.
 This only needs to be done once (unless you update the app registrations, then you just need to update the settings.js file accordingly).

-## Creating settings.js
+## Create settings.js

-Both local debugging and tests make use of a settings.js file expected to be in the root of the project.
+Both local debugging and tests make use of a settings.js file located in the root of the project.
 Ensure you create a settings.js files by copying settings.example.js and renaming it to settings.js.

-The default file looks like the below:
+The default file content is below:

 ```js
 var settings = {